Sandbaggers will be sorry when they take part in the new Army Combat Fitness Test (ACFT). It’s a serious test of strength, stamina and speed.

 5. Supplement Wisely

 Even if you eat a healthy, high-protein diet, you’ll still fall short of optimal nutrition.
-At a minimum, I recommend the supplements that make up my Foundational Five.
+At a minimum, I recommend the supplements that make up my Foundational Five, the best supplements for foundational health.

 However, you might also need some other supplements to help speed up recovery between training sessions.
 Buy and use quality, not crap.